andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/guides/commands.md

 Use it as a quick health check to confirm that the bot is online and responsive.

-### `/setseason`
-*Permissions*: Requires the **Manage Server** permission.

-*Arguments*: `season` — supply the new season code (for example, `A3`).
-The bot stores the season in uppercase automatically.

-*Behavior*:
-- Updates the stored season for the guild.
-- Resets tracked leaderboard pages to page 1.
-- Refreshes every tracked leaderboard message in the guild with the new season.

-Use this whenever a new season begins or you need to correct the active season.

-### `/setboard`
-*Permissions*: Requires the **Manage Server** permission.

-*Behavior*:
-- Validates that the bot can view the channel, send messages, and embed links; it also attempts to pin the leaderboard message (needs **Manage Messages** for automatic pinning).
-- Creates the leaderboard message for the current channel if it does not exist, or refreshes it if it does.
-- Initializes the channel's leaderboard state to page 1 for the current season.

-Run this in the channel where you want the pinned leaderboard embed to live.

 ### `/submit`
 *Arguments*:
 - `image` (required): Upload a ranked match screenshot (`.png`, `.jpg`, `.jpeg`, `.webp`, `.heic`, or `.heif`).